nanthony80/repliSTREAM/README.md

 **Reproducibility and pipeline comparison using eDNA metabarcoding data from Italian freshwater rivers by Ballini et al. (2024).**

-repliSTREAM is a project aimed at replicating and extending the environmental DNA (eDNA) metabarcoding analysis of Ballini et al. (2024), evaluating the reproducibility of their use of the command-line interface (CLI)-based Barque pipeline and comparing it with two other pipelines: APSCALE-CLI and the eDNA-Container App, a graphical user interface (GUI) pipeline.
-The publicly available dataset includes eDNA samples from six river systems in northwestern Italy, amplified with two 12S rRNA markers: tele02 (Taberlet et al., 2018) and vert01 (Riaz et al., 2011).
-All scripts, instructions, and results provided here enable full replication, comparison, and visualization of pipeline outputs, facilitating transparent and reproducible research in eDNA metabarcoding.
+repliSTREAM is a project aimed at reproducing and extending the environmental DNA (eDNA) metabarcoding analysis of Ballini et al. (2024), with emphasis on freshwater fish biodiversity.
+Although the original study also reported amphibians, birds, and mammals from its multi-marker approach, this project limits its scope to fish taxa to directly replicate the core biodiversity results of the original study.

+Using the publicly available dataset of eDNA samples from six rivers in northwestern Italy, amplified with two 12S rRNA markers (Tele02: Taberlet et al., 2018; Vert01: Riaz et al., 2011), repliSTREAM evaluates the reproducibility of the Barque command-line interface (CLI) pipeline and compares it with two alternatives: APSCALE-CLI and the GUI-based eDNA-Container App.
+All scripts, instructions, and results are provided to enable full replication, cross-pipeline comparison, and visualization of fish community outputs, supporting transparent and reproducible research in eDNA metabarcoding.

 ---